Skip to content

 Entrepreneurs without money (XI): The measure of your success is not revenues, but positive free cash flows.

 Good morning.
 Wishing you a beautiful August week.
 Autumn is just so near.
 So happy about that.
-It is time for pumpkin latte!
+It is time for a pumpkin latte!

 Agapantos

-For example, I have seen this graph about the financing cycle of entrepreneurs a thousand times on the internet.
-Many consulting firms of every size, bloggers, authors, e-magazines and entrepreneurship writers are using it often.
+For example, I have seen this graph about the financing cycle of entrepreneurs a thousand times on the Internet.
+Many consulting firms of every size, bloggers, authors, e-magazines, and entrepreneurship writers are using it often.
 I have seen this graph being used by researchers who write academic papers.
 But it has a conceptual mistake.
 Let´s see it in detail, I have written in red my own observations:

 Original Graph from The impact of corporate characteristics on the financial decisions of companies: evidence on funding decisions by Italian SMEs.
 13 January 2016